Texas FAQ

 What are the uniform requirements?

 A uniform is an indicator of our unity and of our pride of purpose.
 It identifies its wearer as part of a distinctive group with a distinctive purpose.
-At GHO, the student only needs to wear the polo top.
-A light blue or white polo can be purchased from any retail store.
-Our academy provides an iron-on patch in your Student Success Kit that should be applied to the left chest area.
-Please review page 20 of the Family Handbook.
+At GHO, the student only needs to wear the required top.
+Kinder – 8th grade scholars wear a light blue or white polo.
+High School scholars (9th and 10th grade) wear a white oxford.
+Both can be purchased from any retail store or uniform store.
+Our academy sells an iron-on patch that can be applied to the left chest area, or you may purchase a Great Hearts branded polo or oxford from Dennis Uniform.

 What is the necessary technology?

 Families are responsible for providing their own laptop and access to high-speed internet, and we recommend headphones depending on the student’s environment.
-A document camera is included in the Scholar Success Kit for grades K-4.
+Families are also responsible for Scholar Supplies, Classical to Keep (literature books), and Student Success Kits that are sold through the academy.

 Click HERE to view technology requirements.